- PHOTO BY DANNY WICENTOWSKI. MODIFIED BY EVAN SULT

-A young but skillful actor, Davis has training in the art of capturing an audience's attention as a result of his experience in theater.
+A young but skillful actor, Davis has training in the art of capturing an audience's attention.
 But in many ways, he is way out of his depth: Canfield Drive isn't a stage or a film shoot, and it is nothing like the small-scale protests Davis participated in as a teen member of a group of antiviolence theater activists.

 He is like so many who will appear in Ferguson: a young activist, invigorated and enraged at Brown's killing, taking to the streets not just in the name of justice for the unarmed Brown, but for a unifying principle behind a new civil rights movement: That black lives matter.

 And yet, Davis stands out.
 In the coming days, as Ferguson becomes a national focus, he wears a red fez and cape, while marching alongside fellow members of the New Black Panther Party.
 He adopts the title "Minister of Truth and Justice" and uploads a video of himself asking the United Nations for "assistance in helping the indigenous peoples of the world."
 His outfits and outlook are manifestations of a confusing mixture of ideologies that he's come to believe in.

 Along with his membership in the Panthers, he has become intrigued by conspiracy theories.
 He identifies as an "Aboriginal Moor" and a "sovereign citizen," freed from the legal authority of what he considers an illegitimate government.